rolling-scopes/site/readme/image-optimization/image-optimization.md

 }
 ```

-Also should be mentioned that if an image is very small e.g `90px:90px` and the `.env` variables are greater that this image size, no optimization are gonna be performed for this image - this means that for this image will not be created 2 different smaller sizes.
+Also should be mentioned that if an image is very small e.g `90px:90px` and the `env` variables are greater that this image size, no optimization will be performed for such image - therefore will not be created 2 different smaller sizes.

 The `<Image />` component also know how to deal in such situation, and if there are no responsive image variants for `tablet` and `mobile` - it will fallback to basic `src` image (in our case image of `90px:90px`)